casvdrest/generating-indexed/TyDe/slides.md

 ```
 . . .

-If we can generate values of type `Sorted xs`, we can generate sorted lists!
+If we can enumerate values of type `Sorted xs`, we can enumerate sorted lists!

 ## Approach

-We try to answer the following question: *how can we generically generate values of arbitrary indexed families?*
+We try to answer the following question: *how can we generically enumerate values of arbitrary indexed families?*

 . . .